-Underpinning the new XF will be a stretched version of the modular iQ[Al] platform previewed in the C-X17 crossover concept
+Yes, while the current XF traces its roots to the DEW98 platform of former parent company Ford, underpinning the new XF is a stretched version of the aluminum-intensive iQ[Al] platform previewed in the C-X17 crossover concept

 at the 2013 Frankfurt Auto Show.
-This platform will form the basis of Jaguar’s XS small sedan as well as a small crossover
+This platform will form the basis of several future Jaguars including the upcoming XE small sedan

-, the 2016 XF should still offer an eight-cylinder engine at launch.
-Fuel-sipping hybrids and diesels should also be offered, as should the option of all-wheel drive.
+, the new XF should still offer an eight-cylinder engine at launch.
+All-wheel drive will also remain an option.